1. Firstly and rather boringly … the name’s Siobhán – pronounced “Shi-Vawn”.

 9. I was coming over for six months for a change of scenery|bit of a challenge|I was in a rut.

 6. It’s been a long six months.
-It’s been eight-and-a-half years.
+It’s been nine years.
 (For those who couldn’t be naffed counting)

 8. I was born 8 weeks early.